 Rake coals to provide a thin bed then push coals around the side of the packs, generally 20-30 minutes is enough time, remove from fire and open…..and eat!

 S’mores are a North American evolution of the humble toasted marshmallow.

 - Choc coated digestive biscuit

-- Your favourite chocolate cake mix including the ingredients to make the cake mix (usually milk, eggs and butter), two medium bowls and aluminium foil
+- your favourite chocolate cake mix including the ingredients to make the cake mix (usually milk, eggs and butter),

-Using a bowl, dump in cake mix and follow the instructions on the cake mix box.
+- Using a bowl, pour in cake mix and follow the instructions on the cake mix box.

-Slice the top off your oranges, about an inch, making a lid and hole wide enough to scoop from.
+- Slice the top off your oranges, a couple of centimetres, making a lid and hole wide enough to scoop from.
 Using a spoon, scoop the orange pulp into a clean bowl as best you can or if it’s your own personal orange, right into your tummy.

-Remove the orange jaffa puddings with your tongs, open once cool to touch and enjoy!
+- Remove the orange jaffa puddings with tongs, open once cool to touch and enjoy!